alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

 Wait for the transaction to be confirmed on the network.

-Transferring your rewards and staked tokens could take between 20-40 minutes, but once the transaction is confirmed on the ALEX network, you will be able to see your rewards in your wallet.
+Transferring your rewards and staked tokens could take between 20-40 minutes, but once the transaction is confirmed on ALEX, you will be able to see your rewards in your wallet.

 {% hint style="info" %}
 Recommended to track transaction status: